Fully-funded Distance Learning Scholarships in Tropical Forestry 2020/2021 for Developing Countries – Bangor University, UK

-Bangor University, UK, through the Commonwealth Scholarship Commission (CSC) are pleased to announce up to 10 fully-funded scholarships (each worth over £12,000 to cover tuition fees) currently available for applicants from the developing commonwealth countries to study for postgraduate MSc Forestry by distance learning.
+Bangor University, UK, through the Commonwealth Scholarship Commission (CSC) is pleased to announce that up to 10 fully-funded Commonwealth scholarships are available for applicants from the following developing commonwealth countries below to study for our MSc Tropical Forestry by distance learning.

 Offered annually?
 Yes

-Eligible Countries: for applicants from the following developing commonwealth countries: Bangladesh, Botswana, Cameroon, Ghana, Guyana, India, Jamaica, Kenya, Lesotho, Malawi, Mauritius, Mozambique, Namibia, Nigeria, Pakistan, Papua New Guinea, Rwanda, South Africa, Sri Lanka, Swaziland, Tanzania, Uganda and Zambia.
+Eligible Countries: Ghana, Guyana, India, Kenya, Lesotho, Malawi, Mozambique, Nigeria, Rwanda, Sierra Leone, Sri Lanka, Tanzania, The Gambia, Uganda and Zambia.

-To be taken at (country): by distance learning anywhere in the world
+To be taken at (country): by distance learning from the following countries above.

 Eligible Field of Study: to study for MSc Tropical Forestry

-- Applicants from Botswana, Ghana, Guyana, India, Jamaica, Kenya, Lesotho, Malawi, Mauritius, Namibia, Nigeria, Papua New Guinea, South Africa, Swaziland, Tanzania, Uganda and Zambia do not need proof of English Language proficiency if they have studied their education through the medium of English.
+- Applicants from the eligible countries do not need proof of English Language proficiency if they have studied their education through the medium of English.

 - Applicants should ensure they are eligible for entry to the course and that distance learning is suitable for them before applying for a CSC scholarship.

-The scholarship also includes a generous bursary to enable scholars to attend a compulsory 14-day study tour which will be held in a country with notable tropical forest resources in July/August 2017.
+- The scholarship also includes a generous bursary to enable scholars to attend a compulsory two-week study tour which will be held in a country with notable tropical forest resources.

 Duration of Scholarship: for the period of study